jkoberg/splitvent/README.md

-# splitvent - Designs and Tools to help multiply available Ventilators
+# *splitvent* - Designs and Tools to help multiply available Ventilators

+This project includes designs for 3D-printed ventilator "Y" splitters, 3D printed flow restrictors, and Raspberry Pi software to monitor per-patient respiratory flow with a [Sensirion SFM-3x00 series inline flow sensor](https://www.sensirion.com/en/flow-sensors/mass-flow-meters-for-high-precise-measurement-of-gases/low-pressure-drop-mass-flow-meter/)

+We are releasing our work early and often, and in a form that we hope interested individuals can reproduce.

 Contributors to this project submit their work under a Creative Commons ShareAlike 4.0 license.
 See `LICENSE.md` for more details